By Post FIS, 1 Reading Lane, E8 1GQ

 - That progress has only been made as the result of additional intervention and support over and above that which is usually provided for other children/young people of a similar age.

 Professionals working with families, children or young person and you feel an application for an EHC needs assessment to see if an EHC plan is needed, can find relevant guidance and forms in the documents library available from the top of every page of this website.

-Parents/carers, young people or professionals working with families can make a request by filling out one of the forms in downloads section of this page: Documents Library
+Parents/carers, young people or professionals working with families can make a request by filling out one of the EHC Needs Assessment forms from this page: Documents Library

 It is a good idea to include existing reports and evidence or examples that support your concerns and reason for the request.